Announce a particular category, such as ‘colour of eyes.’

 Health & Wellness Programming

-The awareness this categories group game can raise about the diversity and commonality of your group makes it a perfect choice for integrating into your programs which seek to build social and interpersonal skills.
-Acknowledging that we are all different but a common bond exists between us all is a powerful notion that can positively impact, in particular, the development of one’s emotional intelligence.
+The awareness this Categories group game can raise about the diversity and commonality of your group makes it a perfect choice for integrating into your programs which seek to build social and interpersonal skills.
+Acknowledging that we are all different but we all share a common bond is a powerful notion that can positively impact, in particular, the development of one’s emotional literacy.

-In addition to those described in the Reflections tab, you may wish to invite your group to reflect on the following questions:
+In addition to those described in the Reflection Tips tab, you may wish to invite your group to reflect on the following questions:

 How might the diversity and commonality of group members benefit this group?
 How might it limit you?